y29r/tome-docs/docs/API.md

 !!! tip "Returns"
 	1. `#!luau object: Instance` &mdash; The instantiated instance created from the 1st argument.

 Creates an Instance from an existing one.
-See [this page](https://create.roblox.com/docs/reference/engine/datatypes/Instance#fromExisting) for more information.
+See [Instance.fromExisting] for more information.

 If the Instance is created successfully, the Instance will be added into the Tome.